 Your job is to use one of the gregarious grapplers to clear the squared circle of the hooligans who stand against you.
 Unfortunately, there just isn't much to the action: without any real "techniques" to make use of, you basically have to smack people around until somebody hits the mat; then you can lift up the fallen brawler and heave him from the ring.
 The controls aren't very good, but they suffice for beating the game, as it's so simple and easy.
 The fighters' movements are extremely choppy, but it's amusing to hear the fools scream as they're eliminated, which brings us back to the game's strong (and utterly wasted) charisma.

 That charisma is the reason Battle Royale is considered by many to be a viable multiplayer option.
 There's nothing wrong with mashing buttons for a little while with friends, especially when a game provides a great cast to pick favorites from.
-But make no mistake about it: there are lots of better games that you can go with for any given Turbo get-together, efforts that feature superior gameplay and more than one virtue to boast of.
+But make no mistake about it: there are lots of better games that you can go with for any given Turbo get-together, titles that feature superior gameplay and more than one virtue to boast of.

 ...and then you take control of a manager and race for the right to represent your favorite fighter.
 You can pummel your rivals if you want to, but I usually just make a beeline for my brawler of choice.